-There are multiple sources to consult and it can be hard for teams to ensure they are referencing the latest versions all relevant regulatory information.
+There are multiple sources to consult and it can be hard for teams to ensure they are referencing the latest versions.

 Regs4ships allows ship and shoreside teams to see upcoming updates to multiple regulations from multiple sources in a one central location.
 The solution collates data from maritime regulatory bodies around the world and displays the data in a clear, succinct way that is simple to review and process.
 The user can view all forthcoming amendments categorised by organisation, and receive notifications for when amendments are made.
 These can then be efficiently actioned so that vessels maintain compliance.

 Following a recent incident, there is an onboard inspection of lifesaving appliances.
 The crew needs to ensure that there is enough supply in accordance with SOLAS regulations.
 There is a hard copy of the regulations on board, but they cannot guarantee this is the most recent version of the regulation.

 During inspection, it is found that the life jackets onboard are not the correct design due to the type of foam stuffing used inside them, which was updated in a recent regulation amendment that the crew had not been able to access.
 This results in a failed inspection which causes delays to the voyage and possible fines.